datahangar/sfunnel/docs/k8s.md

 In turn, CNIs supporting `sessionAffinity: ClientIP` will send traffic for the same tuple to the same Pod (until a rescheduled event happens).
-Once traffic enters the Pod's network namespace, it will be "unfunneled" (demultiplexed) before being terminated by the Kernel and delivered to sockets.
+Once traffic enters the Pod's network namespace, it will be "unfunneled" (demultiplexed) before being terminated by the Kernel and delivered to the application's sockets.

 ### `NodePort`